logankoester/xrefreshpro-web/index.md

         <div class="tf-highlight-content">
             <h3>Any Editor</h3>
             <p>Keep using your favorite software.
 XRefresh Pro
-            simply watches for files that have changed.</p>
+            watches for files that have changed.</p>
             <div class="tf-more"><a href="/dual-mode">read more</a></div>
         </div>
     </div>